Task Dispatching

 When to Use

-Use fire-and-forget tasks for processing that doesn’t need to block the HTTP response - things like sending emails, updating caches, or generating thumbnails.
-They’re perfect for background operations that should start immediately but don’t need to complete before you return a response.
+Use fire-and-forget tasks for processing that doesn’t need to block the HTTP response, such as sending emails, updating caches, or generating thumbnails.
+They start immediately but don’t need to finish before you return a response.

 Example: User Registration